cowitt/ParetoPick-R/README.md

 # 5. Process
 ### Data Preparation tab
-This tab allows you to either only provide pareto_fitness.txt (optionally also sq_fitness.txt) and the objective names, to provide all required datasets and perform the Data Preparation or to provide subsets of the required data that you reproduce following the OPTAIN templates.
+Allows to either only provide pareto_fitness.txt (optionally also sq_fitness.txt) and the objective names, to provide all required datasets and perform the Data Preparation or to provide subsets of the required data that you reproduce following the OPTAIN templates.
 See previous section for Details.

-If you want the Data Preparation tab lets you select those measures that require a buffer in maps to enhance their visibility (note that elements in the downloaded maps tend to be a bit smaller than shown in the app).
+Users can identify measures requiring buffer visualisation in maps. (note that elements in the downloaded maps tend to be a bit smaller than shown in the app).

-Please note that it is not straightforward to change the objectives names at a later point without performing a hard reset and rerunning the data preparation first.
-A change of objective names an be forced following these three steps:

-1. delete object_names.RDS from the input folder

-2. manually change the names in the first four columns in var_corr_par.csv in the input folder

-3. manually change the names in the first four columns of the newest file in the output Folder, named kmeans_data_w_clusters_representativesolutions.csv or similar
+**Note**: Changing objective names without a Hard Reset requires: (1) delete object_names.RDS, (2) manually update names in var_corr_par.csv, (3) update names in the newest kmeans/kmedoid output file.

-### Cluster Tabs
+### Clusterin Tabs
-The clustering, both manually or under default settings writes two .csv files to the output folder.
-One is called correlation_matrix.csv, the other is called kmeans_data_w_clusters_representativesolutions.csv or kmedoid_data_w_clusters_representativesolutions.csv or similar depending on which cluster method you chose and if outliers were tested.

-It is important to note that:
-1. **these files are overwritten** each time the clustering is run again, save them in another location if you would like to keep your clustering results
-2. in the following tabs, **only the most recent** of the <kmeans_data_w_clusters_re....>csv file is read!
-If you would like to process an older one, you have to remove all newer ones from the output folder
+Clustering (manually & default) generates two correlation_matrix.csv and kmeans/kmedoid_data_w_clusters_representativesolutions.csv

+**Important**:
+1. Files are overwritten each clustering run—save externally if retention is needed
+2. Only the most recent kmeans/kmedoid output file is read; remove older versions to reprocess a previous result

 # 6. Assumptions and Planned Features

-## 6.1 General
+## 6.1 Current Limitations
-  * covert_optain.R is hard coded to measures, if these measures are not specifically named in this script they cannot be processed
+* convert_optain.R requires specific measure names; unmapped measures cannot be processed
-  * the current default settings produce reasonable cluster outputs across all catchments but the default currently does not perform outlier testing
+* Default settings optimise clustering across catchments without outlier testing
-  * in AHP, the initial state of the pairwise comparison as "Equal" amplifies the mathematical definition of inconsistency, therefore only when at least three sliders are NOT set to "Equal" is inconsistency considered at all
+* AHP inconsistency calculation requires ≥3 sliders set to non-"Equal" values
-  * stratified variables do not work in the tool, the sliders cannot be moved
+* Stratified variables are not supported

-## 6.2 Planned Features for future versions
+## 6.2 Planned Features
   * write/load full scenario run from previous uses
-  * Show value of (frequency) map on hover
+  * frequency map value display on hover
-  * Show Optimum number in AHP
+  * optimum number display in AHP
-  * add dynamic regression line and R2 to scatter plot in red, other R2 in blue
+  * dynamic regression line with R2 in scatter plot in red, other R2 in blue
-  * add option for optima selection from optima number through simple field
+  * optima selection via direct number input
   * add information on objectives on hover through link to glossary
   * remove minus sign in all tables
   * scaled_filtered_data() and filtered_data() use two different functions that do almost the exact same, merging would increase efficiency